 Thieves target travellers, particularly women on their own, with mugging, bag snatching, petty theft and pickpocketing.
 These crimes are increasing in Accra and the surrounding areas.
 Periodic shortages of electricity and blackouts (including street and traffic lights) coincide with greater levels of crime in the evenings and at night.

-Thieves posing as airport staff operate at Kotoka International Airport in Accra.
+- airport staff at Kotoka International Airport in Accra.
 Legitimate airport staff wear a current identification card bearing their name and photograph.
-Cards without photographs are not valid.
+Cards without photographs aren't valid.

 - Carry only what you need.
 Leave other valuables, including your passport, in a secure location.